-16.27% increase in total stockholders' equity
+3.38% increase in total stockholders' equity

-Due to the net income recorded for the three-month period ended March 31, 2020, preferred shares issued and additional paid in capital from issuance of preferred shares amounting to P15.9 million and P 2,885.03 million, respectively.
+Increase is due to the net income recorded for the year period ended December 31, 2020, preferred shares issued and additional paid in capital from issuance of preferred shares amounting to P15.9 million and P2,885.03 million, respectively.
+The increase in stockholders' equity was reduced by the acquisition of minority interest totaling P1,900.00 million resulting to reduction of minority interest and other components equity and common and preferred dividend declaration during the year amounting to P 596.53 million.